 However, if you are still experiencing pain after several months of conservative treatment, it may be time to consider the minimally invasive discectomy procedure at Laser Spine Institute.
 This procedure removes a small portion of the damaged disc without disrupting the surrounding muscles and ligaments near the spine.
 Once the portion of the disc is removed, the pinched nerve root will be released, which should ease any pain or symptoms.

 Some patients may be recommended to undergo our minimally invasive discectomy and stabilization procedure.
 This surgery treats more advanced degenerative disc conditions.
 During the procedure, the surgeon will remove the entire damaged disc, thereby releasing the pinched nerve root in the spine.
 To stabilize the spine, the surgeon will then insert an artificial disc and bone grafts (if needed) into the empty space.

-Because our procedures are performed through small incisions that do not alter the surrounding muscles, our minimally invasive surgery is safer and more effective than traditional open back surgery^.
+Because our procedures are performed through small incisions that do not alter the surrounding muscles, our minimally invasive surgery is a safer and effective alternative to traditional open back surgery^.
 Our stabilization surgery also has a higher patient satisfaction score than traditional open back fusion because our surgery does not require metal cages and rods to fuse the spine.

 For more information about the advantages of our minimally invasive spine surgery, or to have one of our spine care experts review your MRI or CT scan, contact Laser Spine Institute today.